vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 should undertake niyamas ( restrictions) for this vrata on that tithi; at night he should worship a dark cow from its

-front foot to its tail; apply sandalwood paste to its body, wash its feet and horns with water scented with sandalwood paste and worship its limbs with Paurānika mantras; since one crosses the Vaitarapi river of the nether world by means of a cow, so this ekādaśī on which cow is honoured is so called; this yrata is for one year in three periods of four months, in which naivedya of boiled rice, of cooked barley and of pāyasa is offered respectively in 4 months from Mārg., in four months from Cai. and in 4 months from Sr.; one third of each naivedya is to be given to the cow, to the priest and to the performer; at end of one year gift of bedstead and a golden cow to the priest and one drona of iron; HV I. 1110-1112 (from Bhav.
+front foot to its tail; apply sandalwood paste to its body, wash its feet and horns with water scented with sandalwood paste and worship its limbs with Paurānika mantras; since one crosses the Vaitarapi river of the nether world by means of a cow, so this ekādaśī on which cow is honoured is so called; this vrata is for one year in three periods of four months, in which naivedya of boiled rice, of cooked barley and of pāyasa is offered respectively in 4 months from Mārg., in four months from Cai. and in 4 months from Sr.; one third of each naivedya is to be given to the cow, to the priest and to the performer; at end of one year gift of bedstead and a golden cow to the priest and one drona of iron; HV I. 1110-1112 (from Bhav.
 U.), Vratārka 230a 231b ( notes that it is well-known in Gurjara-desa).
 Pad.
 (VI.
 68. 28 ff) describes this but says that Mārg. kr.
 12th is

 Vaitaraṇi.
 Vaināyaka-vrata-on every 4th tithi practise nakta for a year;